curl/everything-curl/http/redirects.md

 host curl limits what it sends away to other hosts than the original within the same transfer.

-So if you want the credentials to also get sent to the following hostnames even though they are not the same as the original—presumably because you trust them and know that there is no harm in doing that—you can tell curl that it is fine to do so by using the `--location-trusted` option.
+If you want the credentials to also get sent to the following hostnames even though they are not the same as the original—presumably because you trust them and know that there is no harm in doing that—you can tell curl that it is fine to do so by using the `--location-trusted` option.

 # Non-HTTP redirects